storyblok/storyblok-cli/src/commands/components/pull/README.md

 ## Notes

-- You must be logged in to use this command
 - The space ID is required
 - The command will create the necessary directories if they don't exist
 - When using `--separate-files` or single component, presets are saved in separate files named `{componentName}.presets.json`